AmaniTechnologiesLtd/Flutter_v2/README.md

     },
     child: const Text("Image Data Start")
 )

 ```
-// MARK: Correctness.
-If you want to use the NFC data as NFC Document.
-Call the `setType` method with `XXX_NF_0` and run the methods from this module.
+If you want to use the NFC data as NFC Document, use this module.
+If you want to
 **Anything related to IDCapture, including the NFC data must be called from the id capture.**

 ```dart